plasticmacaroni/pathbuilder-viewer/README.md

 ### Importing Characters

 1. **From File**: Click "Import from File" and select a PF2e character JSON file
-2. **From Clipboard**: Copy JSON data to clipboard and click "Import from Clipboard"
+2. **From Clipboard**: Copy JSON data from the options hamburger menu on Pathbuilder to clipboard and click "Import from Clipboard"
 3. **Clear All**: Remove all characters with the "Clear All" button

 ### Reading the Table